unity-atoms/unity-atoms/docs/introduction/overview.md

 It is also possible to attach another event to a Variable that also gets raised when a Variable is changed, but that contains both the old and the new value of the Variable.

+You can also add pre change transformers to a Variable.
+A pre change transformer is an AtomFunction that takes the value type of the Variable, performs some logic, and returns a new value of the same type.
+It's called on `OnEnable` as well as before setting a new Value of a Variable.
+An example of a pre change transformer is `ClampInt`, an `IntIntFunction` that clamps the Variable's value between two values.

 Unity Atoms also offer some variations / additions to Variables such as Contants, References and Lists.

 ### Constants